ortelius/emporous-go/README.md

 > it is at very early stage of development.
 The functionality isn't complete
 > and there is no backwards compatibility guarantee.

-To learn more about Emporous visit the Emporous website at <https://emporous.io>.
+To learn more about Emporous, visit the Emporous website at <https://emporous.io>.

 ## Development